Welcome to WritingPlaces.com

 Alicia Gossman-Steeves is a wife, mother of three boys and a step-grandmother to two girls and two boys.
 “Leece” is in the criminal justice system, on the right side of the bars, as a court clerk.
 She has also worked as a reporter for a Smallville daily, and as managing editor for three dailies and a weekly agricultural journal.
 Sadly, Leece became a casualty of the editorial prostitution rampant in today's print newspaper industry, and is now free-lancing.

-She is a budding photographer, using a Canon 5D MkII with a few good lenses in her bag, and a Canon 30D as second string.
-She is working on some photography projects concentrating on southeastern Colorado.
+She enjoys photography, using a Canon 5D MkII with a few good lenses in her bag, and a Canon 30Das second string.
+Some of her photowork is posted on WritingPlaces.com.
+Leece also has an Etsy shop, The Pen and Hook, featuring crocheting, yarn, photos, cards, and other craftwork.

 Before her first husband, Gordon, died of pancreatic cancer, Alicia was a stay-at-home mom, pastor’s wife and a part time correspondent for an agricultural newspaper.